example42/example42.github.io/_posts/2020-11-09-all-our-good-reasons-to-sponsor-puppetize-digital.md

 ---
 layout: blog
-title: All our good reasons to sponsor Puppettize Digital
+title: All our good reasons to sponsor Puppetize Digital
 ---

 Another year, another Puppet conference, and another time we are sponsoring it.